FranciscoAT/adventOfCode2017/README.md

 ## [Day 5](http://adventofcode.com/2017/day/5) ([My Solutions](https://github.com/FranciscoAT/adventOfCode2017/tree/master/day5))

 ### Part 1
 Question involved was given an array like `[0,3,0,1,-3]` starting at index `0`.
 We move our index around based on the value at the current index.
 Then after moving, increment the index value we were just on by 1.
+If the new index is outside of the array the algorithm is considered "complete".
 So in the example given it would take 5 steps.
 The solution here was simply to run a while loop and move and increment appropriately until `index < 0` or `index > len(arr)`.

 ### Part 2
 Same as part one, except if `a[index] > 2` decrement after moving else increment like before.
 The solution is the exact same except involves a new checker to see if we should increment or decrement.